primus/primus/README.md

 1. A critical bug is discovered.
 2. There has been a lot of minor changes.
 3. A framework did an incompatible update.
-4. A new framework is added
+4. A new framework is added.
 5. People ask for it.

 ### License